Bring out the natural sweetness of corn by following this one simple step before you cook grilled corn on the cob.

 There are many ways to cook grilled corn, and I’ve probably tried them all.
-In the end, I have found that this method yields the juiciest kernels with the least amount of work.
+In the end, I have found that this method yields the juiciest sweet corn kernels with the least amount of work.

 I rarely use a microwave because grilled food tastes so much better, but microwaving certain vegetables before throwing them on the grill speeds up the cooking process.
 That’s the case with corn.